 - The online, post-festival survey results show that ca. 30% of our visitors are between 26-35, 20% between 36-45, 20% over 55 years old, and 15% younger than 25, and 15% between 46-55.

-- Last year we had a record number of viewers; more than 8,000 people attended our programs.
+- Last year we had a record number of viewers; more than 10,000 people attended our programs.
 We offered a variety of programs: screenings, talks, workshops, concerts and master classes.
-We aim to reach 10,000 audience members this year, and to actively engage international and Hungarian members of the documentary film-making industry.
+We aim to reach 12,000 audience members in 2019, and to continue to actively engage international and Hungarian members of the documentary film-making industry.

 - We had a record number of submissions to our Festival last year; more than 700 films were submitted from all over the world.
 This demonstrates both the great potential for growth and the amount of international attention the festival has received.